aalhour/aalhour.github.io/_posts/2026-04-06-beachdb-sstables-v1.md

 If you want the inside of one SSTable, the next stop is [What is the SSTable format in BeachDB?](#what-is-the-sstable-format-in-beachdb) or [Running it locally and opening a real file](#running-it-locally-and-opening-a-real-file).

-## What is the SSTable format in BeachDB?
+## The SSTable format

 So that's the engine story.
 Now let's look at the file the flush is actually producing.

-The formal spec lives in [`docs/formats/sstable.md`](https://github.com/aalhour/beachdb/blob/main/docs/formats/sstable.md), but the shape is:
+The formal spec lives in [`docs/formats/sstable.md`](https://github.com/aalhour/beachdb/blob/main/docs/formats/sstable.md), but what follows is the shape of a single SSTable file on-disk:

 ```text
 [data block 0][data block 1]...[data block N][index block][footer]